 Drinking 17 ounces (500 milliliters) is also an effective course of action when paired with a hypocaloric diet with the purpose of weight loss.

 - Research from 201010 attests that this approach improves outcomes by 44%.
-Thus, if you are looking for a way to enhance the results of your slimming regiment, consider upping your daily water intake.
+Thus, if you are looking for a way to enhance the results of your slimming regimen, consider upping your daily water intake.

 7. Water Improves Skin Appearance